 If you're looking to add an unusual handmade touch to your bedroom, consider fashioning a headboard from cabinet doors.
 If the doors are in good condition, they may not even require so much as a coat of paint!
 After making any desired cosmetic changes to the doors, cut a piece of wood to the same measurement as the width of your bed.
 Attach the cabinets to the wood, then mount the assemblage above your bed to complete your rustic statement.

 Bedspring Bottle Holders

 Don’t assume that your old mattress is good for nothing but the trash.
 Not only are mattress bedsprings incredibly strong, their coils are the perfect shape for holding—and displaying—wine bottles.
 For this rustic piece of functional art, you can customize the size of the wood panel and the number of bedsprings to suit your wine storage needs.

 What’s the difference between a dresser and a vanity?
 The sink, of course!
-If you’re planning to redo your bathroom and happen to stumble upon an old dresser of the right dimensions, consider giving it a second life as a vanity.
+And adding one is not so difficult if you’re hoping to include the charm of repurposed furniture in your bathroom redo.
 Purchase a self-rimming sink, cut a hole in the dresser top to accommodate it, and cut holes as necessary in the back for the plumbing.
 Then, hook up the faucets, give the vanity a coat of paint, attach the unit to the wall, and lather up.